Kong/lua-resty-dns-client/README.md

 Versioning is strictly based on [Semantic Versioning](https://semver.org/)

+### #.0.x (x-xx-2019)

+- Fix: when an asyncquery failed to create the timer, it would silently ignore the error.
+Error is now being logged.

 ### 3.0.2 (8-Mar-2019) Bugfix

 - Fix: callback for adding an address did not pass the address object, but